Patternslib/pat-content-mirror/README.md

 `p.content-mirror .text`, though this can be overridden by the `target` option.

+The placeholder can be overridden by the `placeholder` option.

 The example html below shows a structure that would work with the defaults:

     <p class="content-mirror"